Is Generation Required for Data-Efficient Perception?: Experiments

 \textbf{Setup.} We take the unsupervised VAEs trained in~\cref{sec:empir_res} and apply search~\cref{sec:gb_search} and replay~\cref{sec:gen_replay} to invert the decoder OOD.
 For replay, we generate OOD images by randomly sampling combinations of ID slots following~\citet{wiedemer2024provable} and optimize the encoder on these generations using~\cref{eq:replay_opt}.
 For search, we use the trained encoder to provide an initial representation which we then optimize using~\cref{eq:inf_opt} with Adam~\citep{kingma2015adam}.
 For further details, see~\cref{sec:app_models}.

-\textbf{Results.} On PUG-Background (\cref{fig:gen_results_exp} A.), we observe a significant increase in OOD accuracy when training encoders with replay across all ViTs, with further improvement when additionally using search.
-On PUG-Texture (\cref{fig:gen_results_exp} B.), replay cannot be applied, since in our setup, slots are designed to capture objects and backgrounds, and therefore cannot be trivially recomposed to generate novel animal–texture combinations.
+\textbf{Results.} On \emph{PUG-Background} (\cref{fig:gen_results_exp} A.), we observe a significant increase in OOD accuracy when training encoders with replay across all base encoders, with further gains when search is additionally employed.
+On \emph{PUG-Texture} (\cref{fig:gen_results_exp} B.), replay cannot be applied: in our setup, slots are designed to capture objects and backgrounds, and therefore cannot be trivially recomposed to generate novel animal–texture combinations.
 However, leveraging search yields a clear improvement in OOD performance across all models.
-Since all non-generative methods already achieve near-perfect OOD performance on PUG-Object, we do not report results for this dataset.
+These results highlight that generative methods can improve OOD performance by leveraging inductive biases, rather than relying solely on increased data scale.
+In Appendix~\ref{app:more_exp}, we provide evidence that generative methods can achieve compositional generalization using less constrained Transformer decoders, highlighting that compositional generalization can also emerge from weaker, less explicit inductive biases.